Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: meson mass and decay constant

 We now move on to look at how the $\phi$ meson mass is affected by the $u/d$ quark mass in the sea.
 Our results, in Table~\ref{tab:phiHH}, include $u/d$ quark masses from $m_s/5$ down to the physical value ($m_s/27.4$~\cite{pdg}).
 The spatial size of the lattices, $L_s$, is approximately constant in units of $M_{\pi}$ with $M_{\pi}L_s$ values varying from 3.3 to 4.6~\cite{Dowdall:2013rya}.
 The minimum energy of virtual $K\overline{K}$ pairs then falls linearly with $m_{u/d}$ towards the physical point both as $M_K$ falls and as the minimum spatial momentum falls.
 We might then expect to see some impact on $M_{\phi}$ from changing $m_{u/d}$.
 As an example, on the fine physical point lattices (set 9) the minimum $2E_K$ for the Goldstone $K$ meson is only 40 MeV above $M_{\phi}$.
 Staggered taste-effects, reduced by over a factor of two compared to the coarse lattices discussed above, typically gives a further 20 MeV.
 The impact of taste-effects means that we need to allow for $a^2$-dependent $m_{u/d}$ effects in our fits used to determine the physical (continuum and chiral) limit of our results, and we will do this below.

 Figure~\ref{fig:mphietahisq} shows our results for the difference of the $\phi$ and $\eta_s$ masses as a function of lattice spacing.
-We use the difference, as we did in Section~\ref{subsec:disc}, rather than the $\phi$ mass itself, to reduce uncertainties from the lattice spacing.
+We use the difference, as we did in Section~\ref{subsec:disc}, rather than the $\phi$ mass itself, to reduce uncertainties from the lattice spacing\footnote{A fit to the ratio $M_{\phi}/M_{\eta_s}$ also avoids large lattice spacing uncertainties but the statistical errors in the $\phi$ mass lead to a larger uncertainty in $M_{\phi}$ at the physical point.}.
 The different symbols indicate results at different values of the $u/d$ quark mass.
 We see that on the fine lattices there seems to be a difference between results at $m_{u/d}/m_s = 1/5$ (red burst) and $m_{u/d}$ at its physical value (red plus), whereas there is no clear difference on the very coarse lattices.
 This is consistent with the expectation above, but is not very significant given our statistical uncertainties.

 To extract a physical result we fit the results to a simple functional form in $a^2$ and $m_{u/d}$, allowing for correlations between the points coming from the determination of the lattice spacing.
 The functional form that we use is: